BgeeDB/bgee-unil/src/markdown/support/topAnat/topAnat.md

 The entry point of TopAnat is a set of genes from one species you are interested in.
 In this quick start tutorial we will focus on a set of pigmentation genes from rabbit.
 TopAnat will be used to detect in which anatomical entities the presence of expression of those genes is over or under represented.

-TopAnat uses gene identifiers (e.g ENSG00000244734) and automatically detects the species of interest.
+TopAnat uses gene identifiers (e.g. ENSG00000244734) and automatically detects the species of interest.
 You have to provide one gene identifier per line without space or delimiter as shown in the screenshot below.
 The list of gene identifiers used in this example is available [here](https://bgee.org/ftp/bgee_v15_1/documentation/pigmentation_geneIds_rabbit.txt).

 ![](../img/doc/topAnat/topAnat_foregroundIds.png)

-Once you entered your list of genes the web interface is updated.
+Once you enter your list of genes the web interface is updated.

 On top of your gene list you can now see a sentence describing the number of genes you entered and the corresponding species.
 You can also see a picture of the species.